Code-Institute-Submissions/Vivioli87-level_up_climbing/README/README.md

 - Django documnentation for many things such as how to override the 404 page, help on models, forms, template tags.
     [django docs](https://docs.djangoproject.com/en/3.2/)

+- Resource for sending emails with django (used as well as django docs) [django send mail](https://simpleisbetterthancomplex.com/tutorial/2016/06/13/how-to-send-email.html)

 - Tutor support - Johann who helped me figure out how to autofill the datetime input with existing values.

 - Boutique Ado walk through project from code institue.